-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 It's happening again.

-Democrats are wringing their hands, wondering, who else might be out there?
+Democrats are wringing their hands, wondering who else might be out there?

 Michelle Obama?
 Sherrod Brown?
 Mike Bloomberg?
 Hillary Clinton?
 Oprah?